CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

 # Lab 03: Deploying and Managing Chat Flow Containers on Azure App Service

-## Lab scenario
+## Lab Scenario
-In this lab, you'll deploy an Azure OpenAI prompt flow to Azure App Service.
+In this lab, you will deploy an Azure OpenAI prompt flow to Azure App Service.
 Start by downloading the prompt flow as a zip from Azure ML Studio.
 Set up a Python environment using Conda, configure connections in YAML files, and build the flow into a Docker container with `pf flow build`.
 Push the image to your Azure Container Registry and deploy it to App Service.
 Update the chat UI's configuration to use the deployed prompt flow endpoint (`https://$PF_APP_SERVICE_NAME.azurewebsites.net/score`) and verify client application functionality.

-## Lab objectives
+## Lab Objectives

-In this lab, you will perform the following:
+In this lab, you will perform the following tasks:

-- Task 1: Deploy the flow to Azure App Service option
+- **Task 1:** Deploy the flow to Azure App Service option
-- Task 2: Build and push the image
+- **Task 2:** Build and push the image
-- Task 3: Host the chat flow container image in Azure App Service
+- **Task 3:** Host the chat flow container image in Azure App Service

-## Estimated timing: 80 minutes
+## Estimated Timing: 80 Minutes

-### Task 1: Deploy the flow to Azure App Service option
+### Task 1: Deploy the Flow to Azure App Service Option

-1. Navigate back to the **chat_wiki** tab, in Azure Machine Learning Studio.
+1. Navigate back to the **chat_wiki** tab in **Azure Machine Learning Studio.**

 1. Expand the **Files** tab in the right pane of the UI.